-Access a full range of services through the Airman and Family Readiness Center, including budget reviews, seminars and consumer information.
-Workshops on topics such as home buying, basic investing, TSP, saving for retirement and new and used car buying are regularly scheduled.
-Meet with an individual PFMP coach to review your budget and build a savings plan.
-Meet with a Personal Financial Readiness (PFR) coach to review your budget and build a savings plan.
+Access a full range of services through the Hanscom Airman and Family Readiness Center including budget reviews, seminars and consumer information.
+Workshops on topics such as home buying, basic investing, Thrift Savings Plan, saving for retirement, and new and used car buying are regularly scheduled.
+Meet with an individual Personal Financial Management Plan coach to review your budget and build a savings plan.
+Meet with that individual to review your budget and build a savings plan.
 Please email the PFMP team to set up an appointment.

-High cost of living is a factor here with utilities, food, transportation and health care above the national average.
-Bedford, MA is 87.5% higher than the national average.
-Many people commute from more affordable areas (north and west of Boston).
-The income tax rate for MA is 5.05%.
-Sales tax rate is 5.1%.
-The median income in Bedford, MA is $114,646 (6/19).
+High cost of living is a factor at Hanscom Air Force Base with utilities, food, transportation and health care above the national average.
+Costs in Bedford, Massachusetts are 87.5% higher than the national average.
+Many people commute from more affordable areas including communities north and west of Boston.
+The income tax rate for Massachusetts is 5.05% and sales tax rate is 5.1%.
+The median income in Bedford is $114,676 as of June 2020.

-Check on the DFAS website for the COLA (mil/civ) for this area.
-One important thing to note is that Basic Allowance for Housing rates differ according to where the servicemember is assigned - ie., Boston, New Boston, Devens, Hanscom.
+Check on the Defense Finance Accounting Service website for the Cost of Living Allowance (military/civilian) for this area.
+One important thing to note is that Basic Allowance for Housing rates differ according to where the servicemember is assigned, i.e. Boston, New Boston, Devens or Hanscom.

-Apartments in this area start at over $1250; utilities are high (oil, gas, electric, wood are all heating options – are high in this area.
+Apartments in this area start at more than $1,250.
+Utilities – oil, gas, electric and wood are all heating options – are high in this area.
 If choosing an apartment, consider one on an upper floor that will catch heat rising from below.
 Call the local utility company, give the address and find out what the average fuel bills are for the apartment complex/housing area before signing a lease.

-Car insurance rates are set by a commissioner in MA; they can vary by community depending on where you choose to live.
-Check with your carrier to ensure you will be covered in MA.
+Car insurance rates are set by a commissioner in Massachusetts.
+They can vary by community depending on where you choose to live.
+Check with your carrier to ensure you will be covered in Massachusetts.